Fast, effortless and 100% online. Learn more

 For every £2 that you earn over £100,000, you lose £1 of your Personal Allowance.
 This change in your taxable income is called your adjusted net income.
 When you reach £125,140, you lose your tax-free entitlement totally.

-HMRC need to check that your adjusted net income is correct.
-They estimate the tax you should be paying via your tax code.
-But if your tax code is wrong, you could be hit with a hefty tax bill each January.
+Previously, you’d need to file so HMRC could check that your adjusted net income was correct.
+They estimated the tax you should have been paying via your tax code.
+But if your tax code was wrong, you could have been hit with a hefty tax bill each January.

 We therefore recommend that you check your tax code at the start of each tax year to make sure that you’re on the right one.
 Also if HMRC ever issue you with a new code, you should get in touch with them to make sure that it’s the correct one based on your circumstances.
 That allows you to get it sorted as early as possible, in case you do in fact owe money.